IgorSadoune/zcs/CONTRIBUTING.md

 # Contributing to Zero-Cost Search

 Thank you for your interest in contributing to the Zero-Cost Search project!
 This document provides guidelines and instructions for contributing.
+However, if you are interested in contributing, please contact me at [igor.sadoune@pm.me](mailto:igor.sadoune@pm.me).

 ## Table of Contents